dragrom/aws_users_and_access_keys/README.md

 # Project Title

-Get the available IAM users and their access key IDs from a given Amazon Web Services account
+Get the available IAM users and their access key IDs from a given Amazon Web Services account.
+For this project, I created 2 scripts: one in python and one in ruby.
+Boothe scripts return the same result, users can use any of them.

 ## License